jxnblk/geomicons-open/README.md

 </svg>
 ```

-Note: the loading icon does not currently work with the defs method.
+Note: the animated loading icon does not currently work with the defs method.

 ---